 capital costs- Costs of long-term assets of a public transit system such as property, buildings, vehicles, etc.

-Capital Improvement Program(CIP)- The list of capital projects for a five to seven year programming period.
+Capital Improvement Program (CIP)- The list of capital projects for a 5- to 7year programming period.

 Capital Project- Construction and/or procurement of district assets, such as transit centers, transit vehicles, and track.